About Our School

 Faith Middle School vision is to have 1) students achieve academically and grow socially and emotionally, 2) staff thrive professionally, and 3) parents engage with their children educationally and socially/emotionally.

-Students who are enrolled at Faith Middle School are dependents of military personnel at Fort Moore, and the school is funded by the Department of Defense.
+Students who are enrolled at Faith Middle School are dependents of military personnel at Fort Benning, and the school is funded by the Department of Defense.
 Faith MS is part of the DoDEA Americas Southeast district under the direction of Dr. Lisa Coleman, Superintendent, and follows the directives, curricula, and guidelines of the Department of Defense Education Activity (DoDEA).
-It is one of 5 schools located at Fort Moore and teaches students in 6th - 8th grade.
+It is one of 5 schools located at Fort Benning and teaches students in 6th - 8th grade.

 Faith Middle School PTO maintains a Facebook page for parents to exchange information however it is not a source of official DoDEA information, please refer to our school website for official information.
 Faith MS PTO Facebook page